Generating Near-Bipartite Bricks: Matching Covered Graphs

 A removable edge~$e$ of a matching covered graph~$G$ is {\it \binv} if \mbox{$b(G-e) = b(G)$}.
 In particular, if $G$ is a brick then $e$ is \binv\ if and only if $G-e$ is a \nbrick.
 For instance, the graph $St_8$ shown in Figure~\ref{fig:St_8} has a unique $b$-invariant edge $e$.

 It is easily verified that if $G$ is the Petersen graph and $e$ is any edge, then $b(G-e) = 2$.
 Thus each edge of the Petersen graph is removable, but none of them is \binv.
-Confirming a conjecture of Lov{\'a}sz, it was proved by Carvalho, Lucchesi and Murty \cite{clm02a} that every brick distinct from $K_4, \overline{C_6}$ and the Petersen graph has a \binv\ edge.
+Confirming a conjecture of Lov{\'a}sz, the following result was proved by Carvalho, Lucchesi and Murty \cite{clm02a}.